Key takeaways

 Developers focusing on tomorrow’s built environment would do well to consider the preferences of younger generations.
 Millennials and Gen Z grew up in a built environment that has tended to emphasize cars over people — and that’s not especially conducive to people’s mental or physical health.

 The built environment’s public health effects aren’t entirely positive.
-Unfortunately, today’s built environment is full of roads, highways, and freeways that force people into smog-producing cars, where they sit motionless in traffic for long periods of time.
-In response, younger generations are valuing walkability and density as metrics that measure how much physical activity cities and towns support on a street-by-street level.
+Unfortunately, today’s built environment is full of roads, highways, and freeways that force people into smog-producing cars, where they sit motionless in traffic for long periods.
+In response, younger generations are valuing walkability and density as metrics of how much physical activity cities and towns support on a street-by-street basis.

-Heavy car usage has also been linked to tens of thousands of hours wasted per year sitting in traffic, as well as additional pollution.
-In response, Gen Z and millennials increasingly prioritize sustainability in addition to walkability.
+Heavy car usage has also been linked to tens of thousands of hours wasted per year sitting in traffic and to additional pollution.
+In response, Gen Z and millennials increasingly prioritize sustainability alongside walkability.

-Younger generations emphasize renting from properties that are environmentally sustainable.
-Young renters cite combatting climate change as a major priority.
+Younger generations emphasize renting from environmentally sustainable properties.
+Young renters cite combating climate change as a major priority.
 They increasingly prefer sustainable properties over non-sustainable ones.

 Benefits of developing with the built environment in mind